maxbarrett/valideater/README.md

 # Valideater

-A jQuery form validation plugin.
+A jQuery form validation plugin using HTML data attributes.

 To initialise each form on a page: